eProsima/DDS-Router/docs/rst/user_manual/wan_configuration.rst

 .. note:

-    It is needed to use same public port and internal port because of Fast DDS configuration requirements.
+    It is needed to use same public port and internal port due to of Fast DDS configuration requirements.

 TCP vs UDP